How work experience can help you

 - good communicators

 - able to adapt and 'bounce back' when things do not go to plan

 These soft skills are common skills that are not specific to any one job but useful for most.
-You can learn and practise these skills in any workplace and use your experience to show an employer that you have them.
+You can learn and practise these skills in any workplace.
+Use your experience to show an employer that you have them.

 Treat work experience as a challenge

 You could use work experience to challenge yourself.
 Setting yourself a challenge will take you out of your comfort zone but you will gain a lot as a result.
 For example, you could try to overcome difficulties like:

 - communicating with people - try a customer service role to practise dealing with the public

 - working with others - build your confidence in a job where you can be part of a small team